Dehenna Davison: Parliamentary career

-Davison was a co-host of The Political Correction on GB News on Sunday mornings between June 2021 and September 2022.
-She earned £1,879.17 per month for this role.

 Personal life

-In 2018, Davison married John Fareham, a Conservative councillor on Hull City Council, who is 35 years her senior.
+Davison married Hull City councillor John Fareham, who is 35 years her senior, in 2018 (when Fareham was 59 and Davison was 24).
 The couple appeared together on the Channel 4 documentary series Bride and Prejudice, which showed their wedding at the Guildhall, Kingston upon Hull.
 They separated before the 2019 general election.

-She lives in the village of Coundon in County Durham.
-Davison came out as bisexual in 2021.
-She was the first openly bisexual female Conservative MP.
-As of February 2022, she is in a relationship with diplomat Tony Kay, the head of the Arabian Peninsula department at the Foreign, Commonwealth and Development Office.
+Davison came out as bisexual in 2021, and was the first openly bisexual female Conservative MP.

+Since 2022, she has been in a relationship with diplomat Tony Kay, the head of the Arabian Peninsula department at the Foreign, Commonwealth and Development Office.
+Kay became the deputy British Ambassador to Brazil in the summer of 2024 and Davison moved to Brasília in August.

-As part of Mental Health Awareness Week 2019, Davison discussed her personal experience of depression and suicidal ideation while working in London as a parliamentary aide, after her grandmother had been diagnosed with, and subsequently died of, lung cancer.
+As part of Mental Health Awareness Week 2019, Davison discussed her personal experience of depression and suicidal ideation while working in London as a parliamentary aide, after her grandmother had been diagnosed with, and subsequently died of lung cancer.
 She has also been open about her past use of antidepressants.

+Awards

+In November 2023, Davison was named to the BBC's 100 Women list, which features 100 inspiring and influential women from around the world.